shirabiton/shirabiton/README.md

 ## 🎓 Education
 **2022-2024**:
-  - Full-Stack engineering studies at Mahat
+  - Full Stack development studies at Mahat
-  - Computer teaching studies by Ministry of Education
+  - Computer teaching studies via the Ministry of Education

 ## 💪 Motivation
-I enjoy teamwork, and am highly motivated to start my professional journey.<br>
+I enjoy teamwork and am highly motivated to start my professional journey.<br>
 I am a lifelong learner, constantly seeking new knowledge and ways to enhance my skills.<br>
 Whether through self-study or additional courses, I'm all in.<br>
 Need proof?
-Take a look at my skills section.<br>
+Please take a look at my skills section.<br>
-I am currently taking a course in: AWS, Docker, and Terraform - tools that piqued my curiosity about them,<br>
+I am currently taking a course in AWS, Docker, and Terraform - tools that piqued my curiosity about them,<br>
-and I was not wrong, they are really fascinating.<br>
+and I was not wrong, they are fascinating.<br>
 Additionally, I have developed several impressive projects, some of which include client-server applications.<br>
 You can check them out in my public repositories. 🔎<br><br>
 Wish me success in the future 🏆

-## 📞 contact me
+## 📞 Contact Me
 Got a lead or just want to chat?
 Don’t hesitate to reach me out! <br>

 You can contact me: <br>